 Enhance Your Life

 There is a multitude of studies that show that after about $70,000 – $80,000 of income, the happiness you obtain from higher incomes greatly flat lines.
 The smaller incremental changes are largely due to the ability to offload unenjoyable activities or simply things we hate.
 Not only can you pay someone else who may enjoy these activities and rid yourself of having to go through them, but you are also creating more time for things you do enjoy.

 Importance of Understanding Your Finances for Career Change to Coding

-One of the common reasons that someone may fail to change career into coding is due to lack of financial ability.
+One of the common reasons that someone may fail to change career into coding is due to a lack of financial ability.
 As you’ve seen in this strategy guide there are ways around that, but those paths have additional challenges.
 Still many start down one path and run out of money to see their plan through.
 Establishing a solid financial game plan to support your decision to become a coder should be one of the first steps you take.
 This will give you the confidence to fully commit to your success down whichever path you choose to get your first job as a coder.

 Lucas Casarez is a Certified Financial Planner™ Professional serving tech professionals virtually out of Fort Collins, CO